 poached eggs, meatloaf, lasagna, casseroles, leftovers.

-You can use any container that is “oven safe”.
+Instant Pot says you can use any container that is labeled “Oven Safe”.

 Some materials conduct heat better than others so you may need